did-app/www/_articles/building-the-best-one-click-sign-in.md

 In terms of security, our OCSI works using cryptography.
 A key pair generated and stored by the device are challenged by DID.app to prove identity.
 The user actually has to have access to the physical device for OCSI to work.
 Users can set up multiple devices if they regularly use more than one device.
 This greatly reduces the threat of account theft because hacking is only economical on scale and without actually having to steal a person's handbag.

-Devices today are locked with passcodes, fingerprint scans and even face scans.
-As any parent will likely attest, devices rarely depart from their owners and if a device is lost or stolen, the device’s keys can be revoked easily and remotely.
+Devices today are locked with passcodes and biometrics.
+As parents will likely attest, devices rarely depart from their owners and if a device is lost or stolen, the device’s keys can be revoked easily and remotely.

 By comparison, passwords are prone to phishing, guesswork and brute force.
 Social media accounts secured with passwords fall victim to the same threat and even some text messaging based MFA has weaknesses given that sim cards can be cloned.